CAMMA-public/cholect45/README.md

 ------------------------------------------------
 ## Download Dataset

-The CholecT45 dataset has been officially released.
+The CholecT45 dataset has been officially released for public use on April 12, 2022.
 If you wish to have access to this dataset, please kindly fill the request [form](https://forms.gle/jTdPJnZCmSe2Daw7A).

 <br><br>